Peripheral artery disease care at Mayo Clinic

-A team of vascular specialists, vascular and endovascular surgeons, cardiologists and other professionals work together to provide exactly the care you need at Mayo Clinic.
-Each Mayo Clinic location offers a vascular center, staffed by doctors and other specialists trained in vascular diseases.
+A team of vascular specialists, vascular and endovascular surgeons, cardiologists, and other care providers work together to provide exactly the care you need at Mayo Clinic.
+Each Mayo Clinic location offers a vascular center staffed by care providers trained in vascular diseases.

-Having all of this subspecialized expertise in a single place, focused on you, means that you're not getting just one opinion — your care is discussed among the team, your test results are available quickly and appointments are scheduled in coordination.
-Cardiovascular specialists with expertise in your condition work together to determine the most appropriate treatment for you.
+Having all of this subspecialized expertise in a single place, focused on you, means that you're not just getting one opinion — your care is discussed among the team members.
+Appointments are coordinated and your test results are available quickly, allowing health care providers with expertise in your condition to work together to determine the most appropriate treatment for you.

 Advanced diagnosis and treatment

-Mayo Clinic patients have access to the latest imaging and diagnostic tools available, and there's a long history of Mayo Clinic scientists being involved in developing many technologies for patient care.
-With state-of-the-art research and laboratory facilities, Mayo Clinic experts are constantly seeking new medical knowledge and individual-driven innovations for people with peripheral artery disease, including a variety of clinical trials that may be available to you.
+Mayo Clinic patients have access to the latest imaging and diagnostic tools available.
+With state-of-the-art research and laboratory facilities, Mayo Clinic care providers are constantly seeking new medical knowledge and innovations for people with peripheral artery disease.

-Mayo Clinic doctors use the latest technological advances available to them, including ultrasound, coronary angiogram, computerized tomography (CT) coronary angiogram and magnetic resonance angiogram, to accurately diagnose peripheral artery disease.
+Mayo Clinic providers use the latest technology available to them, including, coronary angiogram and CT coronary angiogram to accurately diagnose peripheral artery disease.

 Expertise and rankings

-Mayo Clinic doctors provide comprehensive care for more than 6,000 people with peripheral artery disease each year.
+Mayo Clinic provides comprehensive care for more than 5,600 people with peripheral artery disease each year.

-- Expertise.
 Each Mayo Clinic location offers care for adults with peripheral artery disease and other vascular diseases.
-Mayo Clinic doctors have expertise treating people who have peripheral artery disease using medications, angioplasty, stenting, endarterectomy and bypass grafting.
-Mayo Clinic doctors conduct research in new diagnosis and treatment options for peripheral artery disease and conduct clinical trials.
+Mayo Clinic care providers have expertise treating people who have peripheral artery disease using medications, angioplasty, stenting, endarterectomy and bypass grafting.

 Nationally recognized expertise